ORTools4MTEX/ORTools/README.md

 ---

 ## How to cite ORTools
-If you have applied the OR discovery, OR and variant analyses, parent grain reconstruction, and correlated plotting features of MTEX and **ORTools** to your research, please cite this paper as your reference:
+If you have applied the OR discovery, OR and variant analyses, parent grain reconstruction, and correlated plotting features of MTEX and **ORTools** to your research, please cite this open-access paper as your reference:

 [**F. Niessen, T. Nyyssönen, A.A.
 Gazder, R. Hielscher, Parent grain reconstruction from partially and fully transformed microstructures in MTEX, Journal of Applied Crystallography: 55(1), https://doi.org/10.1107/S1600576721011560, 2022**](https://journals.iucr.org/j/issues/2022/01/00/nb5309/nb5309.pdf).